The Pan-STARRS1 Surveys: The Pan-STARRS System

 If we take the sky area covered by the GPC1 footprint to be the area of the inner blue circle in Figure\,\ref{fig:cameramask} (7 sq degrees) then the dead cells, pixel gaps and masking of defective pixels account for an overall loss of 20\% of the focal plane in any one exposure.
 There is an additional dynamic masking of around 2-3\% per exposure, which mostly covers the ``burn-trails".
 Therefore the overall fill factor of the camera is $76\pm1$\% per exposure and this is mitigated by the dither and stack techniques that were employed in the $3\pi$ and Medium Deep Surveys.
-The first data release (DR1) from the STScI MAST archive is the stack images only and hence the images will mostly look continuous, although there are areas where a combination of poor devices and fewer than 12 exposures mean masked regions creep through to the final product.
+DR1 has only the stack images and hence the images are mostly continuous, although there are areas where a combination of poor devices and fewer than 12 exposures mean some small masked regions exist in the final stacked images.

 A subset of bright stars (mag$<12$) which fall on the focal plane are selected to be used as guide stars (suitably located across the camera), and a $100 \times 100$ pixel box is defined, centered on the position where these stars are predicted to land based on the commanded telescope position.
 This set of sub-arrays on different devices are read at video rates.
 The centroid from these video frames are used to send a guide signal to the telescope control system.